-4.7.3 Address Reservation
+4.8.3 Address Reservation

-Choose menu "DHCP Address Reservation", you can view and add a reserved addresses for clients via the next screen (shown in Figure 4-27).
+Choose menu "DHCP → Address Reservation", and then you can view and add a reserved address for clients via the next screen (shown in Figure 4-35).
 When you specify a reserved IP address for a PC on the LAN, that PC will always receive the same IP address each time when it accesses the DHCP server.
 Reserved IP addresses should be assigned to the servers that require permanent IP settings.

-Figure 4-27 Address Reservation
+Figure 4-35 Address Reservation

-- > MAC Address The MAC address of the PC for which you want to reserve IP address. - Assigned IP Address The IP address of the Router reserved. - > Status The status of this entry either Enabled or Disabled.
+MAC Address - The MAC address of the PC for which you want to reserve an IP address.

+- Reserved IP Address The IP address reserved for the PC by the Router. - > Status The status of this entry, either Enabled or Disabled.

-To Reserve IP addresses:
+To Reserve an IP address:

-- 1. Click the Add New ... button.
-(Pop-up Figure 4-28) - 2.
-Enter the MAC address (in XX-XX-XX-XX-XX format.) and IP address in dotted-decimal notation of the computer you wish to add. - 3.
-Click the Save button when finished.
+- 1. Click the Add New... button.
+Then Figure 4-36 will pop-up. - 2.
+Enter the MAC address (in XX-XX-XX-XX-XX format.) and IP address (in dotted-decimal notation) of the computer for which you want to reserve an IP address. - 3.
+Click the Save button.